angela97lin/pd9_bluesushi_MadinaR-AngelaL-IdaH/README.md

 To Play:
 =======
-Compile and run the Run.java file.
+Compile all java files and run (java) the Run.java file.
+Unfortunately, the game is a little slow and sometimes buggy.
 Contributors:
 ===========
 Angela Lin